adcuelloa/split-epub/README.md

 ## Getting your EPUB from PDF

-If you have a PDF and want to use this tool, first convert your PDF to EPUB (fixed layout) using [PDF24 Tools](https://tools.pdf24.org/en/pdf-to-epub).
+This tool is designed to split EPUBs generated from PDFs using [PDF24 Tools](https://tools.pdf24.org/en/pdf-to-epub).
 The resulting EPUB will usually contain all content in a single page—perfect for splitting with this CLI.

+**Note:** The table of contents (TOC) will not be generated automatically.
+After splitting, you should manually create or edit the TOC using [Sigil](https://sigil-ebook.com/sigil/download/), a free EPUB editor.

 ---